Sometimes Spirits like to attach themselves to special possessions…

 HISTORY OF MANIFESTATIONS

-Renewing and restoring a real fixer upper opportunity home the way that it was can act like an environmental trigger, drawing the spirits into being an active presence.
+Renewing and restoring a creaky, seen-better-days home can act like an environmental trigger, drawing the spirits into being an active presence.

-When the Yellow Victorian arrived at the Pioneer Living History Village, it was a real wreck.
+Pioneer Living History Village: The Yellow Victorian, AZ (When the Yellow Victorian arrived at the Pioneer Living History Village, it was a real wreck.
 It was restored to what it looked like when the Sears Family lived there on a homestead property.
+Some members of the Sears family gladly moved back, even willing to talk to the living).

-Making the surrounding environment of a restored house similar to what the owners experienced in their reality while alive could bring enthusiastic happy, relaxed spirits feeling at home inside and outside.
+Restoring the surrounding environment of a recreated house to what the owners experienced while alive can bring enthusiastic happy, relaxed spirits feeling at home inside and outside.

-Pioneer Living History Village has all the services needed for a frontier Arizona town.
-Spirits are happy where their home wound up; in a town of their era.
-They feel secure to communicate.
+Pioneer Living History Village, AZ (It has all the buildings needed to provide services for a frontier Arizona town.
+Spirits are happy where their home wound up in a town of their era.
+They feel secure to communicate and even visit the other buildings).

 Spirits sometimes like to attach themselves to special possessions or things they adored while alive.
 It doesn’t matter where these items wind up, the spirit travels with them.

-Spirits may have attached to the antiques or some of the artifacts that were moved into this Victorian.
+Pioneer Living History Village, AZ (Spirits may have attached themselves to the antiques or some of the artifacts that were moved into this Victorian).

 Spirit of “Mrs. Neuman”